Ember-host/Minecraft-Optimisation/README.md

-# Documentation
+# Information

-Please PR any changes to our docs!
+This was a temporary solution that is now outdated.
+Please see https://docs.ember.host for documentation!